There is no cure for rosacea. But rosacea can be controlled in most cases, particularly with medical treatment to manage your symptoms.

 Avoid putting steroids on the skin sores.
 Steroids may make rosacea worse.

 Learning about rosacea and treating it early is the first step toward controlling this disease.
 With proper treatment and self-care, you can manage your symptoms and feel better about your skin.
-The National Rosacea Society is a great resource for patient education.
+The National Rosacea Society is a great resource for information.

 It’s often hard to pinpoint the factors that cause rosacea flare-ups.
+Different people can be affected by different triggers.
 Common triggers include weather extremes, sun exposure, alcoholic or hot beverages, spicy food, physical exertion, stress, illness, some skin products, and medicines.
 To prevent flare-ups, keep a list of things that seem to make your rosacea worse.
 Then try to avoid them.